Frequently Asked Questions

 Photo Restoration– Our process involves creating a digital copy of the original photograph and then working with editing software to create a restored copy of the original.
 Customers keep their original photo(s).

-Scan Image– The term we use for transferring negatives, photos, and slides into a computer.
+Scan Image– The term we use for digital conversion or transferring negatives, photos and slides to a computer.

-Transfer– The term we use when referring to the process of converting film, VHS/camcorder tapes, and audio reels to digital; essentially transferring the data from one of the above mentioned formats to a computer.
+Transfer– The term sometimes used when referring to the process of converting film, VHS/camcorder tapes and audio reels to digital; essentially transferring the data from one of the above mentioned formats to a computer.